krombel/matrix-register-bot/README.md

 - Use the 3PID lookup for other users (only email)
 - Search for users that you have not seen yet

+## Requirements

+- Working PHP environment with
+  - database connection provider \[one of sqlite, mysql, postgres\]
+  - curl extension to notify admins and register users (in `operationMode=synapse`)
+  - mail capability to interact with the users (Verification, Approval (+ initial password), Notifications)
+- matrix-synapse-rest-auth when using `operationMode=local`
+- some PHP capable webserver which makes the folder `public` accessible to the public and propably `internal` for server-internal access

 ## How to install

 - Copy `config.sample.php` to `config.php` and configure the bot as you can find there